 Have stories helped you to discover your own true self?

 For me, the quest is about courage and embracing truth over illusion.
-As I said, in childhood I devoured the Oz stories.
-Dorothy stood up for what she believed, she challenged others to be true their own selves.
-I don’t need the heroine to be a “kick-ass heroine” (very popular these days) from the beginning.
-I do need to see an awakening of her spirit though.
-I love how Bridget Jones went from lusting after Incorrigible Rogue to falling in love with the Flawed But Sincere Suitor.
+As a child I devoured the tales L. Frank Baum wrote about the mythical land of Oz.
+Dorothy not only stood up for what she believed, she challenged others to be true their own selves.
+I don’t need my heroines to be a “kick-ass heroine” (very popular these days) right from the get-go.
+However, I do crave an awakening of her spirit.
+I adore how Bridget Jones went from lusting after Incorrigible Rogue to falling in love with the Flawed But Sincere Suitor.
 She eventually chooses the guy who likes her “just the way she is.”
 Awwww!!